davidchambers/doctest/README.md

 To run doctests, pass `doctest` the path to the "module" to be tested.
 Doctests can be run from the command line or from a browser console: provide local file system paths in the former case, URLs in the latter.
-Specifically, each URL should be one of the following:

-  - an absolute URL; e.g. `"http://example.com/scripts/some-module.js"`
-  - a root-relative URL; e.g. `"/scripts/some-module.js"`
-  - a path relative to doctest.js; e.g. `"./some-module.js"`

 For example:

-    > doctest("../src/math-extensions.coffee")
+    $ doctest src/math-extensions.coffee
-    retrieving /scripts/lib/../src/math-extensions.coffee...
+    retrieving src/math-extensions.coffee...
     running doctests in math-extensions.coffee...
     ..x
     expected undefined on line 17 (got 1)